nickvourd/Supernova/README.md

 ### Golang Installation

-Supernova requires GoLang to be preinstalled on the system.
-You can install GoLang from the [official website](https://go.dev/doc/install).

-:information_source: From your Kali Linux machine run `sudo apt install golang -y`.

-### Supernova Installation

 You can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases), or you can manually install Supernova by following the next steps:

 1) Clone the repository by executing the following command: